Secondary School Education

 Upon satisfactory completion of Stage I requirements, the student is eligible to apply for formal admission into the Secondary School Education minor.
 The application must include MTEL test results and transcripts of all previous course work.
 Approval by the Education Department is necessary for a student to progress to Stage II.

 During Stage II, students must complete all of the following courses with a Grade of C+ or higher AND earn cumulative GPA of 2.7.
-Fieldwork accompanies the following methods courses:
+Fieldwork accompanies the following courses (except ED304):

 Course List Code Title Credits ED-304 Best Practices for English Language Learners 3 ED-351 Exceptionalities and Accommodating Diverse Learners in Secondary Schools 3 ED-353 Assessment, Adjustment to Practice, and Classroom Management in the Secondary School 3 ED-370 Methods and Materials in Science, Technology, Engineering, and Mathematics (STEM) At the Middle and Secondary Level 3 or ED-371 Methods and Materials in Humanities and Social Sciences At the Middle and Secondary Level.
 ED-383 Prepracticum Experience in Secondary School (corerequisite with ED 370/ED371) 1